ADS - Access and Disability Services

 If you are seeking any additional accommodations, please follow our online instructions to your "Disability Disclosure and Accommodation Request" form, add any additional information or requests, and email us to let us know that you have.

-If you wish to schedule a time to meet with John, either email firstname.lastname@example.org or call 717-245-1734 and convey the reason you'd like to connect, along with several times when you would be available.
+The ADS Associate Director, John Joyce, is available to meet privately with students to address any disability / accommodation-related questions or concerns, and each weekday from noon to 2 pm, students can drop in without an appointment.
+Alternatively, to schedule a time to meet, email firstname.lastname@example.org and convey the reason you'd like to connect, along with several times when you would be available.
 Please also express whether you’d like to connect via phone, Zoom, or in person.

 Whether you have a documented disability, or you'd like to be evaluated to see if you might, ADS is committed to supporting the access needs of all Dickinsonians regardless of socio-economic status.
 If you're experiencing a barrier to equitable access AND a financial barrier, complete this confidential "Request for Disability-Related Financial Assistance" form.